oraclechinaappdev/CloudNative_Mobile/Integrations/301-IntegrationsLab.md

 #### Navigating Oracle Integration Cloud Service ####

-1. On completion of previous Microservices lab, we can logout from Cloud Dashboard before proceed to next lab exercise.
+1. On completion of previous Microservices lab, we can logout from Cloud Dashboard before proceed this lab exercise.
 On the top right corner of dashboard, click on your username and then click `Sign Out`.

 ![](images/301/00.logout.png)